Last updated: 29th November 2021

-On 19 July 2021, England moved to Step 4 of the government’s roadmap.
+On 28th November 2021, the Department for Education asked that Schools and Colleges take several temporary precautionary measures in response to the new COVID variant Omicron.
 This page outlines what this means for you.
 If you’re a current student you can find out more on the COVID intranet page.

-Please rest assured that we will be working closely and following guidance from Public Health England.
-We will be monitoring our sites closely and if necessary, we’ll reintroduce measures to limit transmission.
+Please rest assured that we are following guidance from Public Health England.
+We monitor our sites closely and if necessary, we’ll reintroduce measures to limit transmission.
 We will ensure this is for the shortest amount of time and affecting as few people as possible.

 We encourage all staff and students to take a Lateral Flow Test twice a week and record the result every time, whether it’s positive or negative.
 Test kits are available at all of our centres.

 Face coverings should be worn in communal areas in all settings by staff, visitors and students, unless they are exempt.

 Students are not required to stay in consistent groups or ‘bubbles’, however please be sensible when mixing in large groups and stay outdoors where possible.

 For students who are receiving results this year, we have set up a special Exams and Results Information page.